Nerwyn/custom-card-features/README.md

 Like dropdowns, this feature works best with Home Assistant `select/input_select` entities.
 By setting the feature entity to one of these domains and leaving autofill enabled, any options you add will automatically have the ordered option from the select entity in both the `option` and action data filled in along with the `select_option` action information.
 While the option fields and action information will autofill, you still have to click the add option button and give them appearance information so that they will render and be distinguishable (you'll know that you've added all possible options when the last option you add has the text `Option` instead of a different value).

-Since each selector option is a custom feature button, you can override it's default behavior by changing it's tap action.
-The `Option` field will be the value to compare against the feature's value, whether that is it's entity's state or one of it's attributes.
+Since each selector option is a custom feature button, you can override its default behavior by changing its tap action.
+The `Option` field will be the value to compare against the feature's value, whether that is its entity's state or one of its attributes.
 If they match and are not undefined, then the the option will be highlighted.
 The option highlight color defaults to the parent card color (usually the tile card color), but can be changed by setting the CSS attribute `--color` to a different value, either for the entire feature or an individual option.

 ## Sliders